GitauHarrison/user-comment-moderation-in-flask/README.md

 Allow/Delete Posts

+* Choose an article among the cards in the [Admin](http://127.0.0.1:5000/admin) page by clicking "Take Action" button

 * Click _Delete_ link to delete a user's comment

 * Click _Allow_ to allow a user's comment to appear in the [selected article](http://127.0.0.1:5000/article_1) page